 - An album review of Xuefei Yang

-There are lots of videos to watch of performers recent and old, including a superb guitar-piano rendition of Rodrigo’s famous Concierto de Aranjuez or the Beijing Duo’s magnificent Chaconne by Bach.
+There are videos to watch of performers recent and old, including a superb guitar-piano rendition of Rodrigo’s famous Concierto de Aranjuez or the Beijing Duo’s magnificent Chaconne by Bach.

 There is an online store where you can buy archives of the old magazine.
 You can also make a small donation to keep this venture going.